 Disclaimer: I do not own anything.

-Queen Amie smiled and told her how Lady became hers.
+Queen Amie told her how Lady became hers.

 Elan saw King Adair and Éomer King talking to one another.
-Then she turned and saw Uri talking to Lady Lindra, who were sitting apart from everyone.
+Then she turned and saw Uri talking to Lady Lindra, who were sitting apart from everyone else.
 Lothíriel Queen was talking to Ladies Jaya and Ming.

 A hour later they rode back to Minas Tirith.